 Seven to ten first-year Diagnostic Radiology residency positions are available per year depending on a variable number of Integrated Interventional Radiology residency positions offered, and all are filled through the National Residency Matching Program.
 A year of clinical internship is required before beginning radiology residency.

 All graduates of foreign medical schools must have passed Parts 1 and 2 of the U.S. Medical Licensing Examination (USMLE) prior to application.

 This program receives approximately 60–70 applications per position available in any year.
 Approximately 20% of those with completed applications are interviewed.
 There is no quota for accepting University of Maryland students.
 The department does not regard sex, religion, or racial background as relevant factors when considering applicants for residency positions.

-Interviews are scheduled beginning mid-October.
-Applications must be complete with all documents by October 15.
+Interviews are scheduled beginning at the end of October.
+Applications must be complete with all documents by October 31.
 A complete application includes the ERAS application, numerical USMLE scores, curriculum vitae, personal statement, dean's letter, official transcript, and three letters of recommendation.